¼ cup extra-virgin olive oil, plus more for serving

 - 1 cup dry red wine

-- (28 ounce) can whole tomatoes, packed in juice, chopped fine, with juice reserved
+- (28 ounce) can tomatoes, chopped fine (“crushed” texture), with juice strained and reserved

 Makes 3 cups for 1lb pasta